 Appendix 2: Models Used for Credit Card Decisioning

 Unsolicited Applications – Avant Transunion Credit Card model version 1.0 (card model).
 This model is based on a representative sample of 1 million tradelines in the sub-prime non-secured credit card space with full Credit Vision data at origination of the account as well as performance data over a 2-year period.
 The data is part of an innovation laboratory sample provided by Transunion.
 The target variable is a 60 DPD within the first 12 months on book.
 The final model is derived from 125 variables in a tree model.
-All variables used are original characteristics, the model is devoid of any derived / parsed variables or third party scores.
+All variables used are original characteristics, the model is devoid of any derived / parsed variables or third-party scores.
 The Underwriting factors for these models are outlined in the Model Governance Card.

 Solicited Applications – Any model used in solicited applications will be submitted in a separate direct mail policy prior to use.
 There is no pre-screening for the Credit Card Product for purposes of a direct mail model at program launch.